Sandhiya Ranganathan

-Sandhiya Ranganathan (born 20 May 1998) is an Indian professional footballer who plays as a forward for the India women's national football team and Gokulam Kerala in the Indian Women's League.
+Sandhiya Ranganathan (born 20 May 1998) is an Indian professional footballer who plays as a forward for East Bengal in the Indian Women's League and the India women's national team.

 International career

 She scored her first goal in 2018 in the COTIF Women's Football Tournament.
 Then she scored her second goal against Sri Lanka in the 2019 SAFF Women's Championship on 17 March 2019.
 In 2020 AFC Women's Olympic Qualifying Round 2 she scored another important goal for the national team against Nepal on 6 April 2019.